-For his upcoming trip to the Czech Republic and Austria, Nathan and his students raised $35,000 using Encore's fabulous fundraiser!
+For his upcoming trip to the Czech Republic and Austria, Nathan and his students raised $35,000 using Encore's fabulous fundraiser, which offers groups a free trip for two to Paris or London to use as a fundraiser for their upcoming performance tours!
 We asked Nathan to share his strategies for success to help other music directors and teachers make the most out their fundraising initiatives.

 Very little of the money went into a general pool of any kind.
 Almost all of the raffle earnings went directly to the students who sold them.
 We made the tickets printable from home computers so that students could print and sell them over last summer.
 The majority of the money they earned came from tickets they sold independently to friends, family, and going door-to-door around town.
 Many students reached out to family friends via email and Facebook, and several sold tickets as Christmas presents.

 “ The majority of the money [the students] earned came from tickets they sold independentlyto friends, family, and going door-to-door around town.
 Many students reached out to family friends via email and Facebook, and several sold tickets as Christmas presents. ”

 Aside from independent selling, students (and their parents) signed up to man tables at farmers' markets, at the local transfer station, and at other town events.
 We had opportunities at all our music department events for student fundraising.
 Any money that was earned at music events was split between anyone working that event.
 “Working” included selling tickets, ushering, working as a stage hand or working on AV for the event.